 Information for visitors

 The Asian Library is located on the 2nd floor of the University Library.
-Use of the Asian Library is limited to students and researchers using the Asian Studies collections.
+Use of the Asian Library is limited to students and researchers using the Asian collections of Leiden University Libraries.

 Study area and computer workstations